woniland/ski_jump/instructions/5-CEO.md

 **Step 1:** Open Issues for the various groups if you think that was useful.

+Check the respective group instruction pages for possible items.

 ### Packaging

 Python provides an easy way to bundle and distribute libraries and also associated scripts: